WGLab/doc-ANNOVAR/user-guide/input.md

 ## ANNOVAR input file

 ANNOVAR (`annotate_variation.pl` program) takes text-based input files, where each line corresponds to one variant.
 On each line, the first five space- or tab- delimited columns represent chromosome, start position, end position, the reference nucleotides and the observed nucleotides.
 Additional columns can be supplied and will be printed out in identical form.
 For convenience, users can use “0” to fill in the reference nucleotides, if this information is not readily available.
 Insertions, deletions or block substitutions can be readily represented by this simple file format, by using “–” to represent a null nucleotide.
-One example is given below (this example is included as ex1.human file in the ANNOVAR package), with extra columns that serve as comments on the variants.
-By default, 1-based coordinate system will be assumed; if --zerostart argument is issued, a half-open zero-based coordinate system will be used in ANNOVAR instead.
+One example is given below (this example is included as `ex1.avinput` file in the ANNOVAR package), with extra columns that serve as comments on the variants.
+By default, 1-based coordinate system will be assumed.

 The ANNOVAR package contains a few example input files.
 For example, the content of the ex1.human file is below: